 The proposal should specify the intended end product for the project and at least preliminary thoughts on means of dissemination.
 Students receiving funding under this program will be expected to make presentations as part of the Colby Undergraduate Research Symposium.
 NOTE: Included in the end product of the research, recipients are required to submit to the Goldfarb Center’s administrative assistant Kim Bard (email@example.com) a detailed report of all expenses paid for by the grant money (including copies of receipts organized by date).
 Failure to do so will preclude future grants.
 Reports are due mid-February.

 Sandy Maisel Student Fellows

 Thanks to a generous gift of a group of alumni seeking to honor Professor Maisel, students receiving research grants will be named as Sandy Maisel Student Fellows for the academic year in which their work is completed and should include that designation on all work that results from this grant.
 Sandy Maisel Student Fellows are expected to attend Goldfarb Center events throughout the year on a regular basis.

-Contact Goldfarb Center Assistant Director Amanda Cooley at firstname.lastname@example.org.
+For all other questions, contact Goldfarb Center Assistant Director Sherry Berard at email@example.com.